10 Day California Road Trip

 There’s nothing like taking a classic American California Road Trip.
 The state is perfect for a road trip.
 This 10-day California road trip stops at some popular sites from cities, beaches, and national parks.

-I planned this trip around the fact that it was my first-time visiting California and that I didn’t know when I would be able to come back.
+I planned this trip around the fact that it was my first time visiting California and that I was still determining when I would be able to come back.
 Therefore, I wanted to hit the awe-inspiring stops.
 From landing in San Francisco and working your way south to San Diego, this road trip should show you some of the famous wonders of California.

 Ready for a road trip?
-See below how to spend 10 days driving through California!
+See below how to spend ten days driving through California!

 I picked three days for San Francisco because there is so much to do!
 However, if you need to cut it down to two days, you can.
-I suggest for your first time, to try and keep it to three days.
+Try to keep it to two to three days for your first time.
 Even at three days, there is still so much to explore!
-I think three days allows you to hit the major highlights and spots that are must-sees in San Francisco.

-I already have a detailed post of how to spend three days in San Francisco here.
-In this post I talk about when to go, where to stay, how to get around, what to expect, and the top sites to see.
+I already have a detailed post on how to spend 3 Days in San Francisco.
+This post discusses when, where to stay, how to get around, what to expect, and the top sites to see.

 After day three, we got a rental car and headed to Napa Valley that evening.
-Napa is about an hour or so from San Francisco.
-This allows you to have a full day three in San Francisco, and then make your way to Napa to check in for the night!
+Napa is about an hour from San Francisco, depending on where you plan to stay.

 Day 4 - Napa Valley